ruby/www.ruby-lang.org/en/documentation/index.md

 : Also pulled from the source code using RDoc, this reference work documents the standard library.

+[Ruby C API Reference][extensions]
+: The official introduction to Ruby's C API.
+  Great if you want to write C extensions or contribute to Ruby’s development.

 [RubyDoc.info][16]
 : The one-stop web site for reference documentation about Ruby gems and GitHub-hosted Ruby projects.